z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Computational-Linguistics/Language-Models/Probabilistic-Models.md

 ## Types of Probabilistic Models

-There are different types of probabilistic models used in NLP:
 - Hidden Markov Models (HMMs) are applied to sequence labeling tasks, such as part-of-speech tagging.
 - Bayesian Networks represent the probabilistic relationships between different variables.
 - Conditional Random Fields (CRFs) are used for structured prediction and improve over HMMs by taking future states into account.

 ## Important Concepts

-Several key concepts are central to probabilistic modeling:
 - Maximum Likelihood Estimation (MLE) helps estimate parameters that maximize the likelihood of observed data.
 - Bayesian Inference updates beliefs or probabilities when new evidence is introduced.